What Is Arsenic Poisoning? What Are The Effects Of Arsenic?

 Be Careful as you Harvest the Rainwater.

 If you live in areas with high rainfall, you can prevent arsenic poisoning by ensuring that the collection process does not put your water at risk of developing an infection.
-Make sure that as you harvest water, it will not become a breeding ground for the mosquitoes.
+Ensure it will not become a breeding ground for mosquitoes as you harvest water.

 Consider the Depth of the Water Wells